 Prerequisite: Junior standing or consent of instructor.
 Both in English and in translation.
-Emphasis on late nineteenth and twentieth century authors: Dostoevsky, Kafka, James, D.H.
+Emphasis on late 19th and 20th century authors: Dostoevsky, Kafka, James, D.H.
 Lawrence, Camus, Joyce, Hemingway, Silone, Mann, Sartre, Kazantzakis, and others.
 This course is also offered under the title, "Modern Fiction Into Film," in which case the relationship of the two genres is examined.